Frequently Asked Questions

 What is the official Alabama Vacation Guide and how do I obtain a listing?Back to top

-The official Alabama Vacation Guide contains comprehensive information about the state's attractions, lodgings, State Parks, campgrounds, outdoor recreation, outfitters and golf courses.
-It is published by ATD and given out to more than 250,000 tourists annually.
+The official Alabama Vacation Guide contains comprehensive information about the state's attractions, lodgings, state parks, campgrounds, outdoor recreation, outfitters and golf courses and also the calendar of events.
+The Guide is published by ATD and given out to more than 250,000 tourists annually.
 Alabama Vacation Guide information is also posted on the ATD website at www.alabama.travel and is updated as needed.
-For information about adding or changing listings, or enhancing listings with display ads, contact Marilyn Jones Stamps at (334) 242-4544 or email@example.com.
+For information about submitting events for the calendar of events, adding or changing listings, or enhancing listings with display ads, contact Pam Smith at (334) 353-4541 or email@example.com.

-Alabama Tourism News is an electronic newsletter on ATD, its activities and other industry news.
+Tourism Tuesday is an electronic newsletter about ATD, its activities and other industry news.
 It is distributed weekly via email.
-Articles are written in-house, but the editor welcomes news releases on new openings, major changes and other newsworthy events within Alabama's tourism infrastructure.
-Contact Peggy Collins at (334) 242-4545 or firstname.lastname@example.org.
+Articles are gathered from various sources or written in-house.
+The editor welcomes news stories or articles about big anniversaries, restaurants or attractions to open and events to be held.
+We collect stories and repackage them in a concise easy-to-read newsletter.
+Contact Dwayne ORiley at (334) 353-4516 or firstname.lastname@example.org.

-How does ATD assist the group travel, sports or reunion markets?Back to top
+How does ATD assist the group travel market?Back to top

 For more details regarding group travel services, contact Grey Brennan,(334) 242-4459, firstname.lastname@example.org or Rosemary Judkins, (334) 242-4493, email@example.com.
 Or visit the Group Travel Resources page.